technomancy/syme/README.md

 ## License

-Copyright © 2013 Phil Hagelberg
+Copyright © 2013, 2014, 2017 Phil Hagelberg and contributors

 Distributed under the Eclipse Public License, the same as Clojure.